summa-tx/coins/core/README.md

 JSON serialization.
 The transaction type must implement `Ser`, as the provided `txid` logic assumes access to the `serialize` method.

+`Ser` has an associated `Error` type.
+Most basic types can simply use the provided `SerError`.
+However, more complex (de)serialization will want to implement a custom error type to handle (e.g.) invalid transactions.
+These types must be easily instantiated from a `SerError` or an `std::io::Error`.

 #### Transaction types

 These describe the components of a transaction.